ypauzunova/Diagnostic_Analysis_NHS_utilisation/README.md

 ## Dataset

 - Details of appointments made by patients.
 For example, the regional information, date, duration, and number of appointments pertaining to a certain class (actual_duration.csv)
 - Details on the type of appointments made by patients.
-For example, regional information, the month of appointment, appointment status, healthcare professional, appointment mode, the time between booking and the appointment, as well as the number of appointments pertaining to a certain class (appointments_regional.csv).
+For example, regional information, the month of appointment, appointment status, healthcare professional, appointment mode, the time between booking and the appointment, as well as the number of appointments pertaining to a certain class (appointments_regional_1.csv, appointments_regional_2.csv).
 - Details of the national categories of appointments made by patients.
-For example, the regional information, date of appointment, service setting, type of context, national category, and the number of appointments pertaining to a certain class (national_categories.xlsx).
+For example, the regional information, date of appointment, service setting, type of context, national category, and the number of appointments pertaining to a certain class (national_categories_1.xlsx, national_categories_2.xlsx).
 - Data related to healthcare in the UK scraped from Twitter (tweets.csv).

 ## Artefacts